 I spent my mornings learning Spanish and my afternoons discovering the treasures of this UNESCO World Heritage Site.
 Antigua is a city that is ripe for exploration and observation.
 Wandering the cobblestone streets, its history and culture are palpable.
 Courtyards, fountains, Mayans, Spanish colonial architecture and Catholic churches are ever-present.

-The sound of Spanish voices (and Adele!) over the airwaves, chicken buses roaring around corners, vendors in Parque Central, markets full of food and traditional handicrafts add to the vibe that is Antigua.
+The sound of Spanish voices, chicken buses roaring around corners, vendors in Parque Central, and markets full of food and traditional handicrafts add to the vibe that is Antigua, Guatemala.

-This is a city full of expats, where Guatemalans cannot afford the property and children are selling goods on the streets.
-Mix those real-life elements with Antigua’s charm and liveliness and you be will captivated.
+This is a city full of ex-pats, where Guatemalans cannot afford property and children are selling goods on the streets.
+Mix those real-life elements with Antigua’s charm and liveliness and you will be captivated.

 Why so many ruins?
 Why so many churches?